Contemplating today's Gospel

 “Jesus went up the mountain and summoned those whom he wanted”

-And what does God require of those He calls?
-He asks us to live close to Him as we serve Him, and in return, He promises to stay close to us.
-Yet, God speaks to each one of us individually and specifically.
-“One day perhaps an ordinary Christian, just like you, opened your eyes to horizons both deep and new, yet as old as the Gospel.
+And for what has He called us?
+To be with Him.
+This call implies a response: "Open your own hearts to Jesus and tell him your story.
+I don't want to generalize.
+But one day perhaps an ordinary Christian, just like you, opened your eyes to horizons both deep and new, yet as old as the Gospel.
 He suggested to you the prospect of following Christ earnestly, seriously, of becoming an apostle of apostles.
 Perhaps you lost your balance then and didn't recover it.
-Your complacency wasn't quite replaced by true peace until you freely said “yes” to God, because you wanted to, which is the most supernatural of reasons.
-And in its wake came a strong, constant joy, which disappears only when you abandon him” (Saint Josemaria).
+Your complacency wasn't quite replaced by true peace until you freely said "yes" to God, because you wanted to, which is the most supernatural of reasons.
+And in its wake came a strong, constant joy, which disappears only when you abandon him."
+(Saint Josemaría).

-It is a blessing, but it is a blessing that can only be fully realized when we become holy through our willingness to serve, through prayer, and through the blessed sacraments.
-“All the faithful of Christ of whatever rank or status, are called to the fullness of the Christian life and to the perfection of charity; by this holiness as such a more humane manner of living is promoted in this earthly society” (Second Vatican Council).
+It is a gift, but also a task: holiness through prayer and the sacraments, and, in addition, personal struggle.
+"All the faithful of Christ of whatever rank or status, are called to the fullness of the Christian life and to the perfection of charity; by this holiness as such a more human manner of living is promoted in this earthly society" (Second Vatican Council).

 Thoughts on Today's Gospel